 The program provides training for conducting safe and ethical laboratory experiments and compliance with local and national standards and regulations.
 Upon completion of the program, students will have various options in the agricultural, pharmaceutical, and biological research industries.
 They can work in areas such as laboratory technology, chemical technology, bioinformatics, and quality control.

 University Of Florida (Related Program)

 University of Florida’s online bachelor of arts (BA) program in biology provides a world of convenience for the working professional.
-The program prepares students for a career in several allied health professions, bioscience management, biotechnology or environmental law, science journalism, and more.
+The program prepares students for careers in several allied health professions, bioscience management, biotechnology or environmental law, science journalism, and more.
 However, the program is not ideal for those who wish to attend dental or medical schools.
-The program requires students to complete prerequisites in chemistry, biology, and mathematics.
+The program requires students to complete chemistry, biology, and mathematics prerequisites.

 Logan University (Related Program)

 Logan University offers a bachelor of science in human biology for students interested in pursuing a career in health sciences.
 The program prepares students to apply to a wide range of graduate programs, including podiatry, osteopathy, chiropractic, dentistry, and medicine.

 The curriculum of this 122-credit program explores topics such as general biology; general chemistry; organic chemistry; anatomy & physiology; cell biology; introduction to public health; microbiology; biochemistry; biostatistics; genetics; and immunology.
 Students learn about cells and tissues, the various systems in the human body, as well as biological molecules, proteins, lipids, carbohydrates, and bioenergetics.